iam-mohanty/jenkins-installation/README.md

-# Jenkins-Zero-To-Hero
+# Jenkins-Zero-To-Hero😎

-Are you looking forward to learn Jenkins right from Zero(installation) to Hero(Build end to end pipelines)? then you are at the right place.
+Are you looking forward to learn Jenkins right from Zero(installation) to Hero(Build end to end pipelines)? then you are at the right place. 👇

 ## Installation on EC2 Instance